Getting ready to leave university?

 Money Advice Service: You are welcome to contact the Money Advice Team for advice on student finance.

-Student Support & Wellbeing: You can access support from Student Support Advisers until your course ends.
+Student Support & Wellbeing: You can access support from Student Life Advisers until your course ends.
 We can work with you to help think about the practicalities of leaving University and to make sure you know what support is available to you when you are no longer a student.

 Study Skills: Whether you are planning to go on to further study, or take part in free online courses, you can continue to use our study skills resources.